webpt/simply-express-controllers/readme.md

 Query parameters can be utilized by adding a `@queryParam(name, settings?)` decorator onto a method argument.
 The value of the query parameter will be supplied into the method argument when a request is made.

+When decorating a method argument, the argument name does not need to match the query parameter name.

 Available settings:

 - `required`